APickledWalrus/ENGCMP0600-programming-manual/README.md

 |1    |03-22-2023|Initial website release. |

 # Guidelines to Contributing
-The following are the rules to abide by when creating and adding onto new language pages(In the future this list may be updated):
+The following are the rules to abide by when creating and adding onto new language pages(This list may be updated in the future):
 1. Use the "example.md" in the pages folder on the Github repository as a guide to orienting information.
 2. Maintain alphabetical ordering with the header's language list.
 3. Cite where information contributing to the site was taken from.